LilypadGG/PlayHostingDocs/README.md

 This is the repository for the Play Hosting documentation, available at [help.play.hosting](https://help.play.hosting)

 Interested in contributing?
-Check out [CONTRIBUTING](/CONTRIBUTING)
+Check out our [contribution policy](/CONTRIBUTING.md)